NormalVR/Normcore-Documentation/docs/guides/quickmatch.md

 You can also pass `ConnectOptions` as an optional third parameter.

 :::note
-If all players have left the room and it has been cleaned up by the system, this method will result in a [`QuickmatchRoomNotFound`](../room/disconnect-events#quickmatchroomnotfound) disconnect event.
-See [Error Handling](#error-handling) for how to handle this case.
+This method can result in a [`QuickmatchRoomNotFound`](../room/disconnect-events#quickmatchroomnotfound) disconnect event if the room has been cleaned up, or a [`QuickmatchRoomFull`](../room/disconnect-events#quickmatchroomfull) event if the room is at capacity.
+See [Error Handling](#error-handling) for how to handle these cases.
 :::

 ### Join with Room Name